General Condition Information

 Type I is also called 3-methylglutaconyl-CoA hydratase deficiency, named for the enzyme you need to process a part of proteins called leucine.
 When your baby cannot make enough working enzyme, toxins build up and can damage their brain and nerves.

 Type II is also called Barth syndrome, named after the doctor who first described it.
 In Barth syndrome, the body is unable to make a protein called tafazzin properly.
-Tafazzin plays an important role in building your mitochondria, the part of your cells that produces energy.
+Tafazzin plays an important role in building your mitochondria, the parts of your cells that produce energy.
 When mitochondria do not work properly, the body has trouble making energy.
 Without enough energy, their heart and muscles get weak.

 Type III is also called Costeff syndrome, also named after the doctor who first described it.
 In Costeff syndrome, the body is unable to make a protein called OPA3 properly.
 OPA3 is also found in the mitochondria.
 Not having enough working enzyme damages the eyes and brain.

 Type IV does not have a defined cause.
 If your baby has 3-methylglutaconic aciduria and does not have Type I, II, III, or V, they will be considered Type IV.